Jakub Flek

-Jakub Flek (born December 24, 1992) is a Czech professional ice hockey left winger who plays for HC Kometa Brno of the Czech Extraliga (ELH).
+Jakub Flek (born 24 December 1992) is a Czech professional ice hockey player who is a left winger for HC Kometa Brno of the Czech Extraliga (ELH).

-Career
+Playing career

 Flek first played for HC Karlovy Vary during the 2013–14 Czech Extraliga season and has played 184 games for the team up to the 2019–20 season.
 He has also played on loan with HC Baník Sokolov and HC Dukla Jihlava.

 Following nine seasons in the ELH with Karlovy Vary, Flek left the club and continued his career in the Czech Republic by agreeing to a multi-year contract with HC Kometa Brno on 31 May 2024.

 International play

 Flek represented Czechia at the 2024 IIHF World Championship and won a gold medal.